-tribute to the worlds most famous and popular celtic punk band The Dropkick Murphys. recorded by the best celtic, punk, hardcore and Oi! bands in Russia and Ukraine!
+Tribute album to the worlds most famous and popular Celtic-Punk band The Dropkick Murphys.
+Recorded by the best Celtic, Punk, Hardcore and Oi! bands from Russia and Ukraine!

 Hot on the heels of our recent review of the Russian band Middle Class Bastards new EP we return to the former Soviet Union for this compilation album from bands from Russia and Ukraine.
 Vladimir began work on the album back in the autumn of 2012 with over forty bands scheduled to appear.
 Well fast forward a couple of years and the list has been whittled down to eighteen bands with all but one from Russia and one band from Ukraine- our old favourites O’Hamsters from Ukraine.
 Unfortunately Бостонское Чаепитие (in English Boston Tea Party) the only celtic/pirate punk band in Belarus had to drop out of the project.

 As you would expect the album is dominated by celtic punk bands and several of these deserve to be internationally famous but other musical styles are represented too giving the album a real feel of what’s currently going on in the Russian/Eastern music scene.